timraasveld/sidedock/README.md

 ## The problem
 Docker is supposed to make it easy to, I quote, *Build, Ship, and Run Any App, Anywhere*.
 While it may live up to this promise in big enterprises who have lots of manpower, in small teams using Docker can be quite problematic because:

-- In a microservices set-up, when one of your services is updated, your Rails app also needs to be updated.
+- In a microservices set-up, when one of your services is updated, your main app also often needs to be updated.
 Most teams simply don't have time for API versioning and backwards compatibility.
-- You have to think of a build system, when are images built, pushed and deployed?
+- You have to think of a build workflow and set up a deployment system.
+When are images updated, built, and started?
 - How to ensure Docker is up when your Rails app is, when your server reboots or a new version of your Rails app is deploying

 Docker's concepts (images and containers) are designed for big, distributed set-ups, and not for small companies whose main priority is getting a bigger user base.